 International Women’s Day

 “Today is International Women’s Day.
 Sexism and misogyny are, like all forms of discrimination and hatred, manifestations of violence and injustice.
-Every day should be a day of equality for all—humans and nonhumans.”
+Every day should be a day of equality for all—

 “It’s Mother’s Day.
 Celebrate Mother’s Day by celebrating all mothers.
 Stop consuming dairy and eggs, which involve commodifying and exploiting the reproductive processes of nonhuman females.
 Go vegan.
 Stay vegan.”